R.EcoRII

-Restriction endonuclease (REase) EcoRII (pronounced "eco R two") is an enzyme of restriction modification system (RM) naturally found in Escherichia coli, a Gram-negative bacteria.
+EcoRII (pronounced 'eco R two') is an Restriction endonuclease enzyme (REase) of the restriction modification system (RM) naturally found in Escherichia coli, a Gram-negative bacteria.
 Its molecular mass is 45.2 kDa, being composed of 402 amino acids.

 Mode of action

 EcoRII is a bacterial Type IIE REase that interacts with two or three copies of the pseudopalindromic DNA recognition sequence 5'-CCWGG-3' (W = A or T), one being the actual target of cleavage, the other(s) serving as the allosteric activator(s).
 EcoRII cuts the target DNA sequence CCWGG, generating sticky ends.